Landfill: Leachate

 When precipitation falls on open landfills, or when water is released from the breakdown of waste, water percolates through the waste and becomes contaminated with suspended and dissolved material, forming leachate enriched with organic matter, heavy metals, organic contaminants, and other contaminants present in the waste.
 If this is not contained it can contaminate groundwater.
 All modern landfill sites use a combination of impermeable liners several metres thick, geologically stable sites, and collection systems to contain and capture this leachate.
 It can then be treated and evaporated.
 Once a landfill site is full, it is sealed off to prevent precipitation entering the landfill and formation of new leachate.
 However, liners have a lifespan, often several hundred years or more, but eventually any landfill liner could leak, so the ground around landfills must be tested for leachate to prevent pollutants from contaminating groundwater.

-The largest problem in sanitary landfills with regards to leachate quality is nitrogen, particularly in the form of ammonium nitrogen.
+The largest problem in sanitary landfills with regard to leachate quality is nitrogen, particularly in the form of ammonium nitrogen.
 Hydrolysis of waste results in the release of carbon species such as bicarbonate and acetic acid as well as the release of ammonium.
 The anaerobic environment present in landfills does not allow for coupled nitrification-denitrification, the typical nitrogen removal pathway in soils, which can lead to an accumulation of ammonium in the leachate and concentrations upwards of several thousand milligrams per liter.